-Information Security Training
+Information Management Training

-To prevent information leaks, we feel it is important to raise the security awareness and skill level of each individual employee, not simply inform our employees of the various policies.
-Therefore, all 100,000 employees of Fujitsu and group companies in Japan are provided with information security training during new employee training and promotion/advancement training, and all employees, including officers, are provided with security e-Learning in both Japanese and English every year.
+To prevent information leaks, it is important to raise the security awareness and skill level of each individual employee, not simply inform our employees of the various policies.
+Therefore, Fujitsu and group companies in Japan hold information management training for employees.
+Specifically, we hold e-Learning for all employees (including executives) every year.
+We also provide information security education during training for new employees and employees being promoted.

-Similarly, we provide employees of our overseas group companies with security training once per year in approximately 10 languages.
-Moreover, we provide international information security managers with the required security training for managers.
+At overseas group companies, we hold information security training for employees every year.
+We also provide information security managers with special security training for managers.